Mamdanni/MIC-Net/README.md

 # RRtina
-This project provides a pytroch implementation for "MIC-Net: A Multiscale Integrated Context Network for Retinal Vessel Segmentation".
+This project provides a keras implementation for "MIC-Net: A Multiscale Integrated Context Network for Retinal Vessel Segmentation".